 Recipe Tips

 - A good trick I like to use for an easy, on-hand breakfast option is to make and cook the sausage patties.
-I freeze the extras in an airtight container and just heat them up in the microwave!
+I freeze the extras in an airtight container, and just heat them in the microwave!
 Use a piece of parchment paper to separate them so they don't stick together and you have a breakfast protein ready to go!

 Related Recipes

-- AIP Apple Pie "Oatmeal"
+- AIP Pumpkin Pie

 - Banana Flour Pancakes